Av75sh/Backend/1 NOTES/chapter1.md

 2. ### Package.json / Package-lock.json :-
         (for developers) => tells us the incredients presnt in our code conatins all the detailed explanation of package.json

+## V8 Vs Node Vs Express:
+1. `V8` is a JavaScript engine that executes JavaScript code, while Node.js is a runtime environment built around V8 to run JavaScript outside the browser.

+2. `Node.js` provides the environment and tools to run JavaScript on the server side, but it doesn’t provide specific tools for building web servers or managing HTTP requests.
+That's where Express comes in.

+        Build on top of V8 engine

+3. `Express` is a framework built on top of Node.js that provides additional functionality for creating web servers and APIs more easily.

+        Express is a web application framework built on top of Node.js.